flo-kn/cloud-agnostic-container-mgmt/aws-pulumi/README.md

 export PULUMI_BACKEND=<your-pulumi-backend-name>
 ```

 ...and create the s3 bucket holding later holding the remote state of the IAC project by doing the following.
-Only execute this command once at inital setup of the project:
+Only execute this command once at initial setup of the project:

 ```sh
 aws s3 mb s3://$PULUMI_BACKEND